Is CBD Oil Legal in Texas? | CBD Oil Prescriptions in Texas

 compounds of these structures, regardless of numerical designation of atomic positions, since nomenclature of these substances is not internationally standardized;

-However, if the defense can prove that the CBD oil in question did not contain THC, and was not similar to THC in its pharmacological activity.
+However, the defense may be able prove that the CBD oil in question did not contain THC, and was not similar to THC in its pharmacological activity.

 A prosecutor will also make the argument that the legislature would not have to pass the Compassionate Care Act if cannabidol were already legal.